 Guidelines for Referrers Download

-If you are unsure whether the family meets the guidelines or would like more information, please contact us
+If you are unsure whether the family meets the guidelines or would like more information, please contact us.

-Completed referrals can be emailed to [email protected]
+Completed referrals can be emailed to: [email protected]

-For more information, or if you would like to discuss a potential referral, please contact us
+For more information, or if you would like to discuss a potential referral, please contact us.

-Action for Children Dorset offers local professionals the opportunity to observe the ‘Incredible Years’ programmes.
 This enables professionals to experience being in a group and have a clearer understanding of the group process as well as seeing and enjoying the parents’ journey.
 The experience can enhance both professional development and the support you can offer to parents.
-If you are interested in being an observer please email [email protected]
+If you are interested in being an observer please email [email protected].

-Please note that you have to commit to attending the whole programme (12 – 18 weeks)
+Please note that you have to commit to attending the whole programme (12 – 15 weeks)

 ‘Incredible Years' parent programmes focus on strengthening parent-child interactions and attachment, reducing harsh discipline and fostering parents' ability to promote children's social, emotional, and language development.